Kate-Pol/Django---To_Do_Project/README.md

 ---
 ### Basic Overview
 ---
 This is simple and easy to use To-Do site.
 First you should create an account (if do not have one), and just make your own to-do list.
-Yoou can add new, update or delete an existing items.
+You can add new, update or delete an existing items.

 <img src="https://github.com/Kate-Pol/Django---To_Do_Project/blob/main/png%20files/site%20view.PNG" width="850" height="250">

 ### Installation Options
+---
+Installing all the necessary packages from [requirements file](https://github.com/Kate-Pol/Django---To_Do_Project/blob/main/requirements.txt)
+`pip install -r requirements. txt `

+### Basics of the site
 ---